Intro to Programming (4)

 Web Scripting I (4)

-This course is designed for new web designers who want to develop, modify and design web sites and web graphics using Macromedia products.
+Designed for new web designers who want to develop, modify and design standards compliant web pages and sites using the HTML and CSS Languages.
+Students will be publishing their work on a web server.

 Computer Science I C++ (5)